daraperini/learning-react-typescript-aluroni/README.md

 # Aluroni

-Hello!
 Aluroni was developed during Alura's Class *React: handling static files*.
+This page consists in a Italian restaurant menu wich you can navigate as you wish: see the complete menu and order it using the ordanator options, filter specific dishes using the filters or search for a specific dish using the search input.

+For the developmento of the project I used TypeScript.
+CSS was written using CSS Modules and classNames package

 To see the final result, click [here](https://learning-react-typescript-aluroni.vercel.app/).